-“The old is good enough”
+The old is good enough

 Every penitent who brought an animal to the temple and every priest who killed it was essentially saying, “God, your Son’s sacrifice means nothing to me.”

-But no lightning bolts fell, and the ground did not open up and swallow these blasphemers.
+Yet no lightning bolts fell, and the ground did not open up and swallow these blasphemers.

-When Aaron’s sons brought an unauthorized offering into the tabernacle, fire from God consumed them (Leviticus 10:1–2).
+When Aaron’s sons brought an unauthorized offering into the tabernacle, fire from God consumed them (Lev.
+10:1–2).
 Nadab and Abihu died as screaming, burning testimonies to the seriousness of sin.
 But that was under the old covenant.